kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 The tests/test_api.py file will create basic tests including testing that the health endpoint returns 200, mocking OpenAI API responses, testing safe image classification, and testing unsafe image classification.

-At the end of this milestone, you will be able to run the API locally on port 8080, access the web UI at http://localhost:8080/ to upload images through a browser interface, upload a test image via HTTP request using tools like curl or Postman or a Python script, and receive a classification response.
-The OpenAI API key must be set in a .env file.
+The static directory files create a complete web UI.
+The static/index.html file provides the structure with file upload input, preview area, check button, and results display.
+The static/style.css file styles the interface with a modern, polished design including gradient backgrounds, card-style container, and color-coded results (green for safe, red for unsafe).
+The static/script.js file handles all client-side logic including file selection, image preview, FormData creation, fetch API calls to the backend, response parsing, and dynamic result display.

+At the end of this milestone, you must verify the following through browser testing: run the API locally on port 8080 with uvicorn, open a browser and navigate to http://localhost:8080/ to see the web UI, upload a clearly safe test image (like a landscape photo) and verify you receive "Safe" status with high confidence, upload a test image with concerning content and verify you receive "Not Safe" status with appropriate reasoning, check that the API documentation is accessible at http://localhost:8080/docs, and verify the health endpoint returns healthy status.
+Only after confirming all visual tests pass should you proceed to containerization.
+This TDD approach ensures the application works correctly before adding Docker complexity.

 ### Milestone 2: Containerization

-We will package the application into a Docker container so it can run consistently anywhere, including on GCP Cloud Run.
+After verifying the application works correctly through local browser testing, we will package it into a Docker container.
+This milestone should only begin after you have successfully tested the web UI, uploaded multiple test images, and confirmed the API returns correct classifications.
 Docker ensures that the application runs the same way in development, testing, and production environments.
+We containerize last to avoid debugging Docker issues when the problem might be in the application code itself.

 The Dockerfile will use the official Python 3.11 slim base image to keep the container size small.
 It will set the working directory to /app, copy requirements.txt first and install dependencies (this ordering allows Docker to cache the dependency layer), copy the application code, copy the static files directory for the web UI, expose port 8080 which is Cloud Run's default, set the PORT environment variable to 8080, and set the CMD to run the uvicorn server listening on all interfaces (0.0.0.0) on the PORT.